Cost of Living in Australia

 • What helps me unwind after a stressful day?

-After answering these questions, you’ll have a good idea of what to include in your leisure budget.
-You may decide that a gym membership or surfing lessons will help you unwind and make you feel good about yourself.
-Or, maybe you feel happiest during a night out with friends.
-Whatever you choose to spend your money on is totally up to you.
-Just remember to save enough to cover your expenses in case of an emergency or change in circumstances.
+You may decide that a gym membership or surfing lessons will help you unwind and meet new friends.
+If so, see what your campus offers: there may be free or low-cost facilities or intramural sports you can join.
+Or, maybe you feel happiest during a night out at a movie or a club.
+No matter how you choose to relax, remember to save enough to cover your expenses in case of an emergency or change in circumstances.
+As a reference, here are some average costs for leisure activities in Australia:3

 It’s crucial to consider all of these factors when planning to study abroad.
-Having a good grasp on your financial health and creating a monthly budget should be a significant part of your preparation.
-Reference this blog when you want to start planning!
+Having a good grasp on your financial health and creating a monthly budget should be a key step in your preparation.
+Refer back to this blog when you want to start planning!

 We can help you bring your study abroad dreams to life.
-Head over to the ApplyBoard Platform to find your perfect Australian academic institution and course today!
+Visit the ApplyBoard platform to find your perfect Australian academic institution and course today.

 APPLYINSIGHTS DATA BLOG